High water closes Hwy. 99 bridge, Hwy. 93 south of Henderson

 Snowmelt and ice jams have caused flooding along some rivers across southern Minnesota this weekend, forcing the closure of two state highways.

-The Minnesota Department of Transportation said early Sunday that State Highway 93 south of Henderson is closed near the Rush River due to water flowing over the roadway.
+The Minnesota Department of Transportation said early Sunday that Hwy.
+93 south of Henderson was closed near the Rush River due to water flowing over the roadway.

 That stretch of highway is frequently closed by flooding along the Rush and Minnesota rivers.
 Last spring, three of the four routes out of Henderson were closed by flooding.

-And on Sunday evening, MnDOT reported that an ice jam and rising water had forced the closure of State Highway 99 across the Minnesota River at St. Peter.
+And on Sunday evening, MnDOT reported that an ice jam and rising water had forced the closure of Hwy.
+99 across the Minnesota River at St. Peter.
+The bridge was reopened Monday, but forecasted Minnesota River levels may result in another closure later this week.

-Meanwhile, flooding along the Cottonwood River at New Ulm has receded after reaching major flood stage earlier in the weekend due to an ice jam.
+Meanwhile, flooding along the Cottonwood River at New Ulm had receded after reaching major flood stage earlier in the weekend due to an ice jam.

 And minor flooding continues or is forecast along portions of the Minnesota, Redwood and West Fork Des Moines rivers in southwest Minnesota.